ASBESTOSIS & MESOTHELIOMA

 With the more serious conditions, such as mesothelioma, there are special court procedures to speed up the process.
-(In such a case we should have your case to court within 6 months of receiving instructions and completed at the most within 12 months.)
+(In such a case we aim to have your case to court within 6 months of receiving instructions and completed within 12 months at the most.)

 Judges are generally quite sympathetic to people who have developed such serious illnesses and will do everything possible to have your case heard quickly.

 - Mr A instructed us in November 2007, we secured a £143,000 payout at the beginning of May 2008.

 - Mr L instructed us in July 2007, we secured more than £60,000 compensation in October 2007.

 How much you are likely to receive

 The amount of compensation payable varies widely in each case and is calculated by considering factors including: